harshnative/easyFileOperationsModule_python/README.md

-# easyCopy module
+# Easy File Operations Module

-This module to used to quickly add files or directory copying functionality to your project
+This module to used to quickly add file operations functionality like copying , moving , deleting , various os file operation function to your module

 # Currently under development